zaiisao/Documentation/en/Interactive Broadcast/audio_effect_mixing_apple.md

 // Plays an audio effect file. int soundId = 1; // The sound ID of the audio effect file to be played.
-NSString *filePath = "your filepath"; // The file path of the audio effect file. int loopCount = 1 // The number of playback loops. -1 means an infinite loop. double pitch = 1 // Sets the pitch of the audio effect. double pan = 1 // Sets the spatial position of the audio effect.
-0 means the effect shows ahead. double gain = 0 // Sets the volume.
+NSString *filePath = "your filepath"; // The file path of the audio effect file. int loopCount = 1; // The number of playback loops. -1 means an infinite loop. double pitch = 1; // Sets the pitch of the audio effect. double pan = 1; // Sets the spatial position of the audio effect.
+0 means the effect shows ahead. double gain = 0; // Sets the volume.
 The value ranges between 0 and 100.
 100 is the original volume.
-BOOL publish = true // Sets whether to publish the audio effect.
+BOOL publish = true; // Sets whether to publish the audio effect.
-[agoraKit playEffect: soundId filePath: filePath loopCount: loopCount, pitch: pitch, pan: pan, gain: gain, publish: publish];
+[agoraKit playEffect: soundId filePath: filePath loopCount: loopCount pitch: pitch pan: pan gain: gain publish: publish];

 // Pauses all audio effects.
 [agoraKit pauseAllEffects];